VA

 Conclusion

-Asinof wrote an entertaining, made up a book about the Black Sox scandal, and yes, the book is good.
-My problem is when you do a historical book, and people think it is genuine, anybody like Jackson can get hurt by making the story even more entertaining.
-A storyline of Jackson trying to tell Comiskey about the fixing and Comiskey refusing to even talk to him about it makes the book and movie even better.
+Asinof wrote an entertaining, made-up book about the Black Sox scandal, and yes, the book is good.
+My problem is that when you write a historical book, and people think it is genuine, anybody like Jackson can get hurt by making the story even more entertaining.
+A storyline of Jackson trying to tell Comiskey about the fixing and refusing to talk to him about it makes the book and movie even better.

 Follow The Grueling Truth on Twitter @GruelingTruth and Like us on Facebook.